texhex/BiosSledgehammer/README.md

 To achieve a shared configuration, create a `Shared-<Configuration File>.txt` file to define any file that you want to retrieve from the ``\Shared`` folder.
 The default behavior of BIOS Sledgehammer is to search for the configuration file by name and, if it is not found in the model folder, look for a file named `Shared-<Configuration File>.txt`.

-For example, if ``BIOS-Update.txt`` is not present, the application will look for the file `Shared-BIOS-Update.txt`.
+For example, if ``BIOS-Update.txt`` is not present, it will look for the file `Shared-BIOS-Update.txt`.
 This file contains a single value that defines the directory path below ``\Shared``:

 ```cfg
 # Shared directory for EliteBook 8xx Gen 4
 Directory == HP EliteBook 8xx G4
 ```

-In this example, the requested file was `BIOS-Update.txt`.
-BIOS Sledgehammer retrieves the settings for the BIOS update from the file path `\Shared\HP EliteBook 8xx G4\`.
-It is necessary to store update files in the same folder.
-For example, if the BIOS is 1.22, the update exe should be located in `\Shared\HP EliteBook 8xx G4\BIOS-1.22\`.
+In this example, the requested file was `BIOS-Update.txt` and `Shared-BIOS-Update.txt` pointed to `\Shared\HP EliteBook 8xx G4\`; this means it retrieve the settings for the BIOS update from `\Shared\HP EliteBook 8xx G4\BIOS-Update.txt` .
+It is necessary to store update files in the same folder - for example, if the BIOS update is 1.22, the update exe should be located in `\Shared\HP EliteBook 8xx G4\BIOS-1.22\`.

-This procedure works in the same fashion for any configuration file, even for "companion" files like `TPM-BIOS-Settings.txt` (shared file with the directory is `Shared-TPM-BIOS-Settings.txt`).
+This procedure works in the same fashion for any configuration file, even for "companion" files like `TPM-BIOS-Settings.txt` (shared file would be `Shared-TPM-BIOS-Settings.txt`).

 ## Model folder location examples